veillette/physics-book/contents/ch29PhotonEnergiesAndTheElectomagneticSpectrum.md

 ![A graph for X-ray intensity versus frequency is shown.
 Frequency is plotted along x axis and intensity along y axis.
 The curve has a smooth rise up then at highest point it has two peaks and ends smoothly at f sub max. q V is equal to h f sub max is written in the graph.](../resources/Figure_30_03_04a.jpg "X-ray spectrum obtained when energetic electrons strike a material.
 The smooth part of the spectrum is bremsstrahlung, while the peaks are characteristic of the anode material.
 Both are atomic processes that produce energetic photons known as x-ray photons.")
 {: #Figure4}

-[[Figure 4]](#Figure4) shows the spectrum of x rays obtained from an x-ray tube.
+[[Figure 4]](#Figure4) shows the spectrum of X-rays obtained from an x-ray tube.
 There are two distinct features to the spectrum.
 First, the smooth distribution results from electrons being decelerated in the anode material.
 A curve like this is obtained by detecting many photons, and it is apparent that the maximum energy is unlikely.
 This decelerating process produces radiation that is called **bremsstrahlung** (German for *braking radiation*).
-The second feature is the existence of sharp peaks in the spectrum; these are called **characteristic x rays**, since they are characteristic of the anode material.
+The second feature is the existence of sharp peaks in the spectrum; these are called **characteristic X-rays**, since they are characteristic of the anode material.
-Characteristic x rays come from atomic excitations unique to a given type of anode material.
+Characteristic X-rays come from atomic excitations unique to a given type of anode material.
 They are akin to lines in atomic spectra, implying the energy levels of atoms are quantized.
-Phenomena such as discrete atomic spectra and characteristic x rays are explored further in [Atomic Physics](../contents/ch30AtomicPhysics).
+Phenomena such as discrete atomic spectra and characteristic X-rays are explored further in [Atomic Physics](../contents/ch30AtomicPhysics).

-**Ultraviolet radiation** (approximately 4 eV to 300 eV) overlaps with the low end of the energy range of x rays, but UV is typically lower in energy.
+**Ultraviolet radiation** (approximately 4 eV to 300 eV) overlaps with the low end of the energy range of X-rays, but UV is typically lower in energy.
 UV comes from the de-excitation of atoms that may be part of a hot solid or gas.
-These atoms can be given energy that they later release as UV by numerous processes, including electric discharge, nuclear explosion, thermal agitation, and exposure to x rays.
+These atoms can be given energy that they later release as UV by numerous processes, including electric discharge, nuclear explosion, thermal agitation, and exposure to X-rays.
 A UV photon has sufficient energy to ionize atoms and molecules, which makes its effects different from those of visible light.
-UV thus has some of the same biological effects as $$\gamma $$ rays and x rays.
+UV thus has some of the same biological effects as $$\gamma $$ rays and X-rays.
 For example, it can cause skin cancer and is used as a sterilizer.
 The major difference is that several UV photons are required to disrupt cell reproduction or kill a bacterium, whereas single $$\gamma $$ -ray and X-ray photons can do the same